Project-Heritera/Heritage-Project/README.md

 start_project.sh
 ```

-After that, signup as a new user, and explore our courses!
+After that, signup as a new user at /login or /signup, and explore our courses!

 ## Tech Stack and APIs